Viper007Bond/vipers-video-quicktags/README.md

-# Viper's Video Quicktags
+# Viper's Video Quicktags - oEmbed Attempt

-This is a discontinued WordPress plugin.
-Existing users should install [the migrator plugin](https://wordpress.org/plugins/vipers-video-quicktags-migrator/) instead ([GitHub](https://github.com/Viper007Bond/vipers-video-quicktags-migrator)).
-For details, see [this post on my blog](http://www.viper007bond.com/2016/07/04/vipers-video-quicktags-wordpress-plugin-discontinued/).
+This was an attempted rewrite of the plugin to integrate into the oEmbed support that was added to WordPress.
+It was written sometime between 2010 and 2013.
+It was ultimately abandoned but is here just for my own records.